jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 invoking the POST endpoint the module provides, which triggers loading all of
 \gls{cpic}'s guidelines from its \gls{api}.
 Since inconsistencies between
-\gls{cpic} and \gls{drugbank} may occur, matching errors are tracked in a separate error repository to be resolved by the maintainer.
+\gls{cpic} and \gls{drugbank} may occur, matching errors are tracked in a separate `GuidelineError` repository to be resolved by the maintainer.
 The `guidelines` module provides GET endpoints to retrieve guidelines and is connected to the `medications` module to allow fetching guidelines along with the drugs they describe.

 ![Simplified ER-diagram of Annotation Server database\label{er-diagram}](images/as-database.pdf)